emberjs/rfcs/text/0252-browser-support-changes.md

 Microsoft dropped most support and maintenance for IE9 and IE10 on 2016-01-16 (IE9 on Vista SP2 [expired in April 2017](http://www.allyncs.com/docs/lifecyclesupport.html)).

 With the advent of headless Chrome and Firefox, PhantomJS is now [effectively unmaintained](https://groups.google.com/forum/#!topic/phantomjs/9aI5d-LDuNE).
-The default testing boilerplate for Ember-CLI-generated applications was changed to headless Chrome in Ember-CLI 2.15.
+The default testing boilerplate for Ember CLI-generated applications was changed to headless Chrome in Ember CLI 2.15.

 ## WeakMap, Map, Set